 As mentioned earlier, you can sell your unused gift cards for some extra cash.
 On the flip side, you can also purchase discounted gift cards for up to 20% off (or even more).
 Retail stores include Target, Victoria Secret, Applebee’s, Best Buy, Apple Store, Starbucks, Nordstrom, and SO many more!

 According to Cardpool, their customers have saved over $32 million to date!
 There’s no reason to pay full price when you can save money.
-To top your savings, you can combine it with Rakuten or Ebates when you shop online!
+To top your savings, you can combine it with Rakuten when you shop online!

 48. Use credit cards to your advantage.

 I know that this isn’t for everyone.
 But if you can control your spending, you’ll be able to reap the benefits with your credit cards.
 I personally use credit cards for all of my purchases because it gives me rewards.
 If you can pay back in full amount each month, you may as well earn cashback and/or travel rewards.
 But of course, only buy the things you need.